Education and Employment

 As part of the Education and Employment Program’s pre-employment exploration stage, the Digital Arts Lab exposes youth to technology that utilizes their innate talents while building self-esteem and motivation.
 Currently, Graphic Design and Music Production workshops are taught once a week.
 In Graphic Design, SPY members learn design basics while creating their own business cards, album covers, and t-shirts.
 In Music Production, SPY members record and edit their own, original musical creations individually and in collaboration.
 One of SPY’s newer programs, the Digital Arts Lab will soon offer youth the opportunity to explore interests in photography, laser-cutting, and virtual reality.

-The Farm School program is designed to show youth experiencing homelessness the principles of building community and food security while cultivating, distributing, and preparing fresh fruits and vegetables from a self-reliant garden.
-Farm School works to promote the overall mental and physical health and well-being of a young person, and provide meaningful work opportunities that encourage self-esteem, responsibilities and self-sufficiency.
-In partnership with local garden businesses Home Grown Gardens, Kiss the Ground and Community Healing Gardens, youth are engaged in weekly workshops at SPY’s Drop-In Center garden to learn about growing and maintaining the fruits and vegetables.
+The Food for the Soul program is designed to show youth experiencing homelessness the principles of building community and food security while cultivating, distributing, and preparing fresh fruits and vegetables from a self-reliant garden.
+Food for the Soul works to promote the overall mental and physical health and well-being of a young person and provide meaningful work opportunities that encourage self-esteem, responsibilities, and self-sufficiency.
+In partnership with local garden businesses like Home Grown Gardens and Community Healing Gardens, youth are engaged in weekly workshops at SPY’s Community Garden (thanks to our friends at Kiss the Ground) and Drop-In Center garden to learn about growing and maintaining the fruits and vegetables.

 Spy Internship Program